 - Have completed 5 years of full-time professional experience in the field;

-- Hold CPRP or CPRE certification (if currently employed);
+- Hold and maintain CPRP or CPRE certification;

 - Be a member of NRPA or a related professional organization; and

-CAPRA Visitors receive an email notification of upcoming visit opportunities in the spring and fall each year with a request to submit interest in participating.
+CAPRA volunteers receive an email notification each fall of upcoming opportunities with a request to submit interest in participating.